google/ExoPlayer/docs/listening-to-player-events.md

 with `onMediaItemTransition`, but only act once all state changes can be used together in `onEvents`.

-## Additional SimpleExoPlayer listeners ##
+## SimpleExoPlayer listeners ##

-When using `SimpleExoPlayer`, additional listeners can be registered with the player.
+When using `SimpleExoPlayer`, an additional listener can be registered with the player.

 * `addAnalyticsListener`: Listen to detailed events that may be useful for analytics and logging purposes.
 Please refer to the [analytics page][] for more details.
-* `addTextOutput`: Listen to changes in the subtitle or caption cues.
-* `addMetadataOutput`: Listen to timed metadata events, such as timed ID3 and EMSG data.
-* `addVideoListener`: Listen to events related to video rendering that may be useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
-* `addAudioListener`: Listen to events related to audio, such as when an audio session ID changes, and when the player volume is changed.
-* `addDeviceListener`: Listen to events related to the state of the device.

 ExoPlayer's UI components, such as `StyledPlayerView`, will register themselves as listeners to events that they are interested in.
 Hence manual registration